Iowa vs. Illinois NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Iowa and its opponents have gone over the current 38-point total in six of 10 games (60%) this season.
+- Iowa has combined with its opponents to put up more than 38.5 points in five of 10 games this season.

-- In 50% of Illinois' games this season (5/10), the teams combined to score more than Saturday's over/under of 38.
+- Illinois' games have gone over 38.5 points in three of 10 chances this season.

-- The two teams combine to average 41.9 points per game, 3.9 more than the over/under in this contest.
+- The two teams combine to score 41.9 points per game, 3.4 more than the over/under in this contest.

-- This contest's total is 0.1 points more than the 37.9 these two squads combine to surrender per game this season.
+- This contest's over/under is 0.6 points above the 37.9 these two squads combine to allow per game this season.

-- The average total in Hawkeyes games this season is 43.5, 5.5 points more than Saturday's total of 38.
+- The Hawkeyes and their opponents have scored an average of 43.5 points per game in 2021, 5.0 more than Saturday's total.

 Iowa Stats and Trends

-- Iowa has six wins against the spread in 10 games this year.
+- Iowa has six wins against the spread in 10 games this season.

-- This season, the Hawkeyes have just one ATS win in three games as a favorite of 12 points or more.
+- The Hawkeyes have been favored by 12 points or more three times this season and covered the spread in one of them.

 - Iowa's games this year have gone over the total in three out of 10 opportunities (30%).

-- Iowa is 6-1 against the spread and 7-0 overall this season when the team puts up more than 21.6 points.
+- Iowa is 6-1 against the spread and 7-0 overall this season when the team records more than 21.6 points.

-- When Iowa picks up more than 389.9 yards, the team is 2-0 against the spread and 2-0 overall.
+- Iowa is 2-0 against the spread and 2-0 overall when the team totals more than 389.9 yards.

-- The Hawkeyes have 13 giveaways this season, while the Fighting Illini have 14 takeaways .
+- This year, the Hawkeyes have 13 turnovers, one fewer than the Fighting Illini have takeaways (14).

 - Find the latest spread and moneyline odds for Iowa at SISportsbook.